yigitaksoy/Studio-Monochrome/README.md

 - Custom scrollbar built with Javascript, and GSAP animations.
 - Custom cursor built with Javascript, and GSAP animations.
 - Dark Mode for users to easily customize, and style the website.
-- JS localstorage to store data across browser sessions, and save user settings for their future visits.
+- Localstorage to store data across browser sessions, and save user settings for their future visits.
 - Image, and text reveal animations using Javascript, and GSAP animations.
 - Easing effects on click scroll for call to action buttons, using Javascript and GSAP animations.